archaeolauren/better-research-software-r/episodes/01-introduction.md

 RStudio is a very handy tool for software development and is used by many researchers worldwide.
 To open our directory `spacewalks` in RStudio, we first want to make this an R project.

 Having our software development project folder as a project in R is helpful for reproduciblity as well.
 We will discover in the next episode the issues with "hard coding" specific filesystem paths into our project and how using R projects will help us to create consistent file path references within our project.

+To open our directory `spacewalks` in RStudio, we first want to make this an R project.
+Having our software development project folder as a project in R is helpful for reproduciblity as well.
+We will discover in the next episode the issues with "hard coding" specific filesystem paths into our project and R projects will help us to create consistent file path references within our project.

+To create a new project – go to **File -> New Project** this will open the new project setup wizard.
+Choose **Existing Directory**, then navigate to where you extracted your spacewalks folder in your home directory using the **Browse...** button and click **Open** once you have selected the `spacewalks` folder.
+Then click **Create Project**.
+RStudio will then reopen into your project.
+Note, now it says `spacewalks` in the upper-right hand corner of RStudio since that project is open and the Files pane is showing the files from the `spacewalks` folder.
+When you return to working on this project later, you can click on the `spackewalks.Rproj` file in your file explorer/finder window or you can use the Rproject menu in the upper-right hand side of RStudio to select which projct you would like to work in.

 You may notice that the software project contains: